aws-powertools/powertools-lambda-python/docs/build_recipes/cross-platform.md

 Many modern Python packages include compiled extensions written in Rust or C/C++ for performance reasons.
 These compiled components are platform-specific and can cause deployment issues when building on different architectures.

 ???+ warning "Architecture Mismatch Issues"
-    Building Lambda packages on macOS (ARM64/Intel) for deployment on AWS Lambda (Linux x86_64 or ARM64) will result in incompatible binary dependencies that cause import errors at runtime.
+    Building AWS Lambda packages on macOS (ARM64/Intel) for deployment on AWS Lambda (Linux x86_64 or ARM64) will result in incompatible binary dependencies that cause import errors at runtime.

 ## Common compiled libraries